 Figure 5.18.1-1: Data collection by LMF to train the AI/ML based positioning model using UE measurements

+0. The LMF is triggered to collect data from the UE or the NG-RAN.
+This may be an internal trigger in the LMF or a request from the NWDAF.